A Man In An Airplane Terminal Was Caught Urinating In Front Of Surrounding Travelers

 It’s not clear what happened to him after the videographer stopped recording, or if he was under the influence of alcohol or drugs when the act occurred.
 His face has not been blurred out, so the video could be used as visual evidence if it becomes a police matter.

-Despite the outrage, some people thought the video could be an elaborate prank.
-Since the man’s private area is blurred out, they believe he could merely be squeezing a water bottle, and the person who recorded him may have been in on the joke set-up.
+Despite the outrage, some people thought the clip could be an elaborate prank.
+Since the man’s private area is blurred out, they believe he could merely be squeezing a water bottle, and the person who recorded him may have been in on the joke setup.

 Strangely enough, there were even a couple of folks who thought that the man should be left alone.